-The average and median scores for this second financial performance variable range from 6.2 to 7.6.
+The average and median scores for this second financial performance variable range from 6.5 to 7.6.
 Agencies in each category scored 9, indicating very high performance, although no organization received a score of 10.
-The largest concentration of high scores was in the Provision of Basic Necessities category, where over 40 percent of all organizations scored at least 8.
-There is more opportunity for improvement in the Prevention and Treatment of Substance Abuse categories, where one quarter of agencies scored less than 5.
-Three categories- Alternative Education, Child Care, and Prevention and Treatment of Substance Abuse-each had organizations scoring below 2, indicating poor performance.
+The largest concentration of high scores was in the Alternative Education, Provision of Basic Necessities, and Services for Seniors categories, where approximately 40 percent of all organizations scored at least 8.
+There is more opportunity for improvement in the Prevention and Treatment of Substance Abuse category, where nearly one quarter of agencies scored less than 5.
+Four categories-Child Care, Provision of Basic Necessities, Services for People with Disabilities and Services for Seniors-each had organizations scoring below 2, indicating poor performance.

-16 For a review of the empirical literature, see Arthur C. Brooks (2000), "Is there a Dark Side to Government Support for Nonprofits?"
+For a review of the empirical literature, see Arthur C. Brooks (2000), "Is there a Dark Side to Government Support for Nonprofits?"
 Public Administration Review, vol. 60, no. 3 (May/June), pp. 211-18.